Nicaragua–Russia relations: History

 Nicaragua first recognized the Soviet Union on 18 November 1944.
 Agreements to open diplomatic missions were signed on October 18, 1979, between Nicaragua and the Soviet Union a few months after the Nicaraguan Revolution.
-Russia is the sole successor to the Soviet Union, so ties have naturally continued with Russia since the Belovezha Accords.
+Russia is the main successor to the Soviet Union after the dissolution of the USSR in 1991, so ties have naturally continued with Russia since the Belovezha Accords.
 Russia has an embassy in Managua.
 Nicaragua has an embassy in Moscow.

-The USSR developed great relations with the Sandinistas after the overthrow of the Somoza family.
+The USSR developed great relations with the Sandinistas after the overthrow of the Somoza family as part of the 1979 Sandinista revolution in Nicaragua, to the point that Victor Volskii, president of the Soviet Association of Friendship with Latin American Countries, called the revolution a "model" for global armed revolution.
 During the 1980s, the Soviet Union provided full political, economic, military, and diplomatic support to the left wing government of Nicaragua.
-This was not only a reaction to the Contra resistance movement but a full-fledged alliance with the Soviet Union, which provided free credit, economic subsidies and heavy weapon grants.
-The Nicaraguans got at no cost armaments such as heavily armed Mi-24 attack helicopters (Hinds), and Mi-17 transport helicopters.
+This was both a reaction to the right-wing Contra resistance movement and the Sandinista government working towards a full-fledged alliance with the Soviet Union.
+These efforts resulting in Nicaragua receiving free credit, economic subsidies, technological support, and heavy weapon grants.

+Soviet economic investments to Nicaragua consisted of both direct aid, economic/industrial investments, and trade.
+For example, in 1983, Nicaragua received between $200 million and $250 million from the Soviet bloc, with investments ranging from $100 million - $150 million from 1981 to 1984.
+As further relations with the US deteriorated due to foreign policy of the Reagan administration, Nicaragua relied heavier on Soviet trade.
+By May 1985, Nicaragua became the second largest importer of Soviet goods (after Cuba), with Soviet exports to Nicaragua growing three times from 1983 to 1984.
+Nicaragua voted consistently for Communist causes during the 1980s, shown especially with the 1984 Nicaraguan general elections where the Sandinistas garnered 66.78% of the total votes in the nation.
+While the Soviet Union rapidly withdrew both economic and military investments to various Latin American nations (including Nicaragua) in the beginning of the 1990s leading up to the dissolution of the USSR, Russia continued to invest in the economic, technological, and infrastructural success of Nicaragua.